-Norethisterone 5mg tablets can be taken three times daily to delay periods.
-Start tablets at least 3 days before the start of a period and continue for as long as needed.
-A period bleed will normally start 2 to 3 days, and possibly longer, after stopping norethisterone.
+Provera 10mg (medroxyprogesterone) and norethisterone 5mg tablets can be taken three times daily to delay periods.
+Start tablets at least 3 days before the expected start of the period and continue for as long as needed.
+A period bleed will normally start 2-3 days, and possibly longer, after stopping the tablets.

 The balance of hormones changes during the menstrual cycle.
-During the time norethisterone tablets are being taken a period (shedding of the womb lining) will be delayed.
+During the time Provera or norethisterone tablets are being taken a period (shedding of the womb lining) will be delayed.

 Women currently taking a contraceptive pill should not use norethisterone to delay their periods.
-Information about delaying periods whilst taking contraceptive pills or with Norethisterone can be found on the NHS Choices page How can I delay my period?.
+There is more information about delaying periods when taking contraceptive pills on the NHS page How can I delay my period?

 Length of treatment

-Dr Fox can supply sufficient norethisterone tablets to delay a period for up to 17 days, a maximum of 60 tablets.
-If period delay of less than 17 days is required, norethisterone is taken for fewer days and fewer tablets are required.
+Dr Fox can supply sufficient Provera or norethisterone tablets to delay a period for up to 17 days, a maximum of 60 tablets.
+If period delay of less than 17 days is required, the tablets are taken for fewer days and fewer tablets are required.

-Patients MUST read manufacturer's patient information leaflets supplied with tablets.
+Patients MUST read manufacturer's patient information leaflets (links below) supplied with tablets.

 Other medications - interactions